 We’re all born of water, we’re all connected with the water;, we’re all related in that way.
 Even though we’re not related by blood, we’re related by water.
 So water is very precious for us.” -Josephine Mandamin

-A chance encounter brought Josephine to my class.
+In the spring of 2018, a chance (or perhaps fateful) encounter brought Josephine to my class.
 In fact, you might say, water connected us.
 You can read our blog post Blue Gold and view our video Great Lakes and the Water Walker to learn more about how the Junior Water Walkers initiative came to be.

 The Junior Water Walkers Initiative

 Josephine has inspired us to continue her walk and we are inviting classes from around the Great Lakes, across Canada and throughout the world to join us!
 We ask that you decide on a body of water in your area to learn about, adopt and help protect.
 Then join us in the spring, on any one of the Fridays in May, when classes from around the world will walk around their body of water to honour Nokomis Josephine Mandamin and continue to bring awareness to water.

 We encourage you to reach out to your local Indigenous community to have them share local water traditions and customs.
 Invite them to your classroom and on your walk.

 A great starting point for bringing water awareness to your class would be by reading the “Water Walker” to your students.

 Please share what your class is doing to protect water by leaving a comment below or tweeting to the #JuniorWaterWalkers hashtag.

 **As of December, 2019 we have 203 classes committed to being Junior Water Walkers!**